humweb/publishable/README.md

 ## Defaults and assumptions

 ### Global scope
-The `published()` scope is added by default.
-To disable the global scope define this static property in your model `$publishableScopeDisabled = true;`
+* The `published()` scope is added by default.
+* To disable the global scope define this static property in your model `$publishableScopeDisabled = true;`

 ### Database column
-By default the database column name used is `published_at`.
-The database column must `timestamp` type.
+* The database column type must be `timestamp`.
-You may override the column name by defining `$publishableField` property on your model.
+* The default database column name is `published_at`.
+However You may override the column name by defining `$publishableField` property on your model.

 ## Setup model